Akhil-py/CSE15L-Lab-Report-1/tutorial.md

 ![image](https://user-images.githubusercontent.com/61783850/212559973-b37f7db2-6e6a-4742-bd9e-14969d7c1e76.png)

 Next to establish a connection with the server, type `$ ssh cs15lwi23zz@ieng6.ucsd.edu` in your terminal.
 Do not hit enter just yet.
-Replace the `zz` with the letters in your CSE 15L account.
-Hit enter now.
+Replace the "zz" with the letters in your CSE 15L account, and then press enter.

 If this is your first time establishing a connection to the server, you should see a message like this:
 `ssh cs15lwi23zz@ieng6.ucsd.edu